jasonblanchard/aboutblank-client/README.md

 # Aboutblank

 I killed my old PHP-ey website.
 Need to make a new one.
-Using fance new stuff.
+Using fancy new stuff.

 ## Prerequisites